Minor summation formula of hyperpfaffians and Selberg integrals: Minor summation for hyperpfaffians

-This section is composed as follows.
-First we recall the definition and basic properties of hyperdeterminant, i.e, Proposition~\ref{prop:exterior}, Proposition~\ref{prop:Laplace}, Lemma~\ref{lem:hyper-minor}, where this lemma is the key to prove Theorem~\ref{th:msf1} which is the main result of this section.
-Next we give the definition of the hyperpfaffian.
-Barvinok \cite{Bar} originated the study of hyperpfaffians, but here we use a slightly generalized notion $\Pf^{[l,m]}(B)$ for an even integer $l$ and a positive integer $m$.
-Note that $\Pf^{[l,1]}(B)$ is Barvinok's hyperpfaffian and $\Pf^{[2,1]}(B)$ is the ordinary Pfaffian.
+We divide this section into three subsections.
+In Subsection~\ref{sub:hyperdet} we recall the definition of hyperdeterminant, and prove some basic properties, Proposition~\ref{prop:exterior}, Proposition~\ref{prop:Laplace}.
+Especially Lemma~\ref{lem:hyper-minor} is crucial to prove Theorem~\ref{th:msf1}.
+Next, in Subsection~\ref{sub:hyperpfaff}, we introduce a new definition of hyperpfaffian, which is Barvinok's original definition \cite{Bar}.
 Lemma~\ref{lem:subhyperpfaffian} is a hyperpfaffian generalization of a useful Pfaffian identity, which will be used to prove the main theorem of the next section, i.e., Theorem~\ref{th:msf2-integral}.
-Finally, we obtain the most general form of a hyperpfaffian version of the minor summation formula, i.e., Theorem~\ref{th:msf2-integral} and two corollaries (Corollary~\ref{cor:msf-det} and Corollary~\ref{cor:Pf-Hf}) derived from it.
+Finally, in Subsection~\ref{sub:hyperMSF}, we state a hyperpfaffian-hyperdeterminant version of the minor summation formula, i.e., Theorem~\ref{th:msf1}, and two corollaries (Corollary~\ref{cor:msf-det} and Theorem~\ref{cor:Pf-Hf}).